splitbrain/nodemcu-scripts/README.md

 # NodeMCU Scripts
-> Scripts to power my nodemcu boards
+> Scripts to power my NodeMCU boards

-This is a simple framework to run on a NodeMCU controller.
+This is a simple framework to run on a [NodeMCU](https://www.nodemcu.com/) controller.

+It provides an easy way to:

-- Handle configuring the WiFi
+- Configure the WiFi.
-- An easy way to subscribe and publish MQTT messages (handling all the possible errors by reconnecting).
+- Subscribe and publish MQTT messages, handling all the possible errors by reconnecting.

 I will probably run multiple NodeMCUs in the future.
 To make it easier, they will all receive the same Lua files, but each one will run a specific `app_*.lua`